These days, we know Facebook as a powerful social channel to connect brands to their clients.

 They too have a dedicated section in the Facebook’s search engine.

-To get the to the top, fill out all information (title, description, overview) with descriptive keywords – and do not skip location information.
+To get to the top, fill out all information (title, description, overview) with descriptive keywords.
+Do not skip location information.

-Searches on Facebook often look like this: “events near me,” or “marketing events near me.”
+Searches on Facebook often use the “near me,” Graph keyword (for instance ”concerts near me.”
 In order to appear, your business needs to specify the exact location, date, and time of the event.

 How Can Brands Be Found on Facebook Search?